eduardocasino/kim-1-programmable-memory-card/README.md

 This is a fully programmable RAM/ROM expansion board for the KIM-1.
 Two hardware versions are available which use exactly the same firmware and tools:

-* One for MTU backplanes, like the one in the original K-1005 card file, my [expansion card](https://github.com/eduardocasino/kim-1-mtu-expansion-card) or my buffered motherboard.
+* One for MTU backplanes, like the one in the original K-1005 card file, my [expansion card](https://github.com/eduardocasino/kim-1-mtu-expansion-card) or my [buffered motherboard](https://github.com/eduardocasino/kim-1-mtu-motherboard).
-* One for the [PAL-2](https://www.tindie.com/products/kim1/pal-2-a-mos-6502-powered-computer-kit/), a KIM-1 clone by Liu GN. **IMPORTANT: Read the hardware specific notes for the PAL-2**
+* One for the [PAL-2](https://www.tindie.com/products/kim1/pal-2-a-mos-6502-powered-computer-kit/), a KIM-1 clone by Liu GN. **IMPORTANT: Read the hardware specific notes for the PAL-2**.

+There is also [an adapter](https://github.com/eduardocasino/kim-1-programmable-memory-card/tree/main/hardware/pal-2-kim-adapter) for connecting the PAL-2 version directly to the KIM-1 expansion connector.
+This is the best option if you don't have/need/want an MTU backplane.

 It uses a Raspberry Pi Pico W to emulate the 64K RAM/ROM memory map, and has some cool features: